aliriaz82/Web-Technology-82/README.md

 # Web-Technology-82
-This is the Software develoment course repositry
+This is the Web Technologies course repositry